H. Craig Hanna: Art

-The work of H. Craig Hanna continues in the tradition of Ancient Masters.
+Hanna's work continues in the tradition of Ancient Masters.
 His choices in terms of framing, color, composition and model root him in his time and century.
-His influences range from classical western painting (Titian, Rembrandt, Velasquez) to masters of the 19th century (Sargent, Whistler) and of the 20th century (Klimt, Schiele, Lucian Freud).
+His influences range from classical western painting (Titian, Rembrandt, Velasquez) to masters of the 19th century (Sargent, Whistler) and the 20th century (Klimt, Schiele, Lucian Freud).
 Ancient Greek sculpture is also a major source of inspiration.

 His portraits convey a strong human dimension, with particular emphasis on the subject's vulnerability, mitigated by a sense of benevolence.
-H. Craig Hanna often chooses his models according to their distinctive intensity.
+Hanna often chooses his models according to their distinctive intensity.
 Each portrait is hence an expression of the model's singularity.

-Hanna's technical mastery expresses itself in many ways, from oil paint on wood or canvas to works on paper (oil pastel, pencil, charcoal...).
+Hanna's technical mastery expresses itself in many ways, from oil paint on wood or canvas to works on paper (oil pastel, pencil, charcoal).
 The use of reverse plexiglas paint was a breakthrough in his work.
 Experimenting with the possibilities of this technique, playing with the effects of depth and transparency for instance, enabled him to explore new artistic paths.

-Journalist and art critic Christopher Mooney describes his work as following: ‘While antecedents are visible in HANNA’s pictures, in both their contents and surfaces (...)
-HANNA pushes past these to create vital works that are brashly contemporary and unmistakably his own.’
-H. Craig Hanna does so ‘by eschewing, even sabotaging, the strategies of most contemporary figurative painting: he chooses his subjects from “life” instead of photographs; he roots his formal concerns—line, color, brushstroke, scale—in painterly traditions; and, borrowing a forgotten form of outsider “folk” art—fixé sous verre in French, Hinterglasmalerei in German, “reverse-painting” in English —he inverts the usual process of painting by doing it backwards, on Plexiglas.’
+Journalist and art critic Christopher Mooney describes his work:

+"While antecedents are visible in HANNA's pictures, in both their contents and surfaces (...)
+Hanna pushes past these to create vital works that are brashly contemporary and unmistakably his own.
+He does so by eschewing, even sabotaging, the strategies of most contemporary figurative painting: he chooses his subjects from 'life' instead of photographs; he roots his formal concerns—line, color, brushstroke, scale—in painterly traditions; and, borrowing a forgotten form of outsider 'folk' art—fixé sous verre in French, Hinterglasmalerei in German, 'reverse-painting' in English —he inverts the usual process of painting by doing it backwards, on Plexiglas."

 Recognition and honors

-In 2001, H. Craig Hanna was commended in the London National Portrait Gallery contest for his painting Carlos Sitting in a Clear Plastic Chair.
+In 2001, Hanna was commended in the London National Portrait Gallery contest for his painting Carlos Sitting in a Clear Plastic Chair.

 His work was exhibited at the Orangerie du Sénat in Paris in 2010 and the National Fine Art Museum in Malta in 2006.

-H. Craig Hanna's Arrangement of Dancers was acquired by the MNHA in 2015.
-The Museum held a retrospective of his work in March 2016.
+Hanna's Arrangement of Dancers was acquired by the MNHA in 2015.
+The museum held a retrospective of his work in March 2016.